Semicrossed products of C*-algebras and their C*-envelopes: Definitions

 $\bullet$ $\fA(\C,\ga,\text{un})_l$: with respect to the collection of representations

-where for every representation $(H,\pi)$ we assume that $\dim H \leq \dim H_u$, $H_u$ being the Hilbert space of the universal representation of $\C$.
-This assumption is just to ensure that the collections considered are sets.}

-\textup{For the right-covariant case, we define the enveloping operator algebras $\fA(\C,\ga,\text{contr})_r$, $\fA(\C,\ga,\text{isom})_r$, $\fA(\C,\ga,\text{co-is})_r$ and $\fA(\C,\ga,\text{un})_r$ of $\ell^1(\bbZ_+,\C,\ga)_r$, analogously. } \end{definition}
+} \textup{For the right-covariant case, we define the enveloping operator algebras $\fA(\C,\ga,\text{contr})_r$, $\fA(\C,\ga,\text{is})_r$, $\fA(\C,\ga,\text{co-is})_r$ and $\fA(\C,\ga,\text{un})_r$ of $\ell^1(\bbZ_+,\C,\ga)_r$, analogously. } \end{definition}

+As we will see, the above cases sum up to 2 different classes, the left isometric and the right isometric case.
+This is done by using a two-step method.
+First, we use a duality between the left and the right cases, which we establish below.
+Secondly we use dilation theory \cite{MuhSol06, Sta93} to identify completely isometrically the operator algebras, as we explain in the appropriate sections.

-\begin{remark} \textup{ There is a bijection between the left covariant pairs and the right covariant pairs.
-More precisely \begin{enumerate} \item $(\pi,V)$ is a left covariant \textbf{contractive} pair if, and only if, $(\pi,V^*)$ is a right covariant \textbf{contractive} pair, \item $(\pi,V)$ is a left covariant \textbf{isometric} pair if, and only if, $(\pi,V^*)$ is a right covariant \textbf{co-isometric} pair, \item $(\pi,V)$ is a left covariant \textbf{co-isometric} pair if, and only if, $(\pi,V^*)$ is a right covariant \textbf{isometric} pair, \item $(\pi,V)$ is a left covariant \textbf{unitary} pair if, and only if, $(\pi,V^*)$ is a right covariant \textbf{unitary} pair. \end{enumerate} Indeed, by taking adjoints in the relation (\ref{eq:left covariance}) we get that $V^*\pi(c^*)=\pi(\ga(c^*))V^*$, for any $c\in \C$.
-Thus $V^*\pi(c)=\pi(\ga(c))V^*$, for any $c\in \C$, since $\C$ is selfadjoint.
-But, the map $c\mapsto \pi(c^*)$ is not a *-homomorphism and we cannot pass from the representations of $\ell^1(\bbZ_+,\C,\ga)_l$ to the representations of $\ell^1(\bbZ_+,\C,\ga)_r$ simply by taking adjoints.
+\begin{remark} \textup{There is a bijection between the left covariant pairs and the right covariant pairs.
+More precisely $(\pi,V)$ is a left covariant contractive (resp. isometric, co-isometric, unitary) pair if, and only if, $(\pi,V^*)$ is a right covariant contractive (resp. co-isometric, isometric, unitary) pair.
+Indeed, taking adjoints in the relation (\ref{eq:left covariance}) implies $V^*\pi(c^*)=\pi(\ga(c^*))V^*$, hence $V^*\pi(c)=\pi(\ga(c))V^*$, for any $c\in \C$, since $\C$ is selfadjoint.}

+\textup{However, the map $c\mapsto \pi(c^*)$ is not a $*$-homomorphism and we cannot pass from the representations of $\ell^1(\bbZ_+,\C,\ga)_l$ to the representations of $\ell^1(\bbZ_+,\C,\ga)_r$ simply by taking adjoints.
 Nevertheless, the following trick, establishes a duality that simplifies our proofs.} \end{remark}

-For convenience, we use the symbol $\F_{t,l}$, $t=1,2,3,4$, for the collection of the left covariant \emph{contractive}, \emph{ isometric}, \emph{co-isometric} and \emph{unitary} pairs, respectively.
-Also, we use the symbol $\F_{t,r}$, $t=1,2,3,4$, for the right covariant \emph{contractive}, \emph{ co-isometric}, \emph{isometric} and \emph{unitary} pairs, respectively.
+For convenience, we use the symbol $\F_{t,l}$, $t=1,2,3,4$, for the collection of the left covariant contractive, isometric, co-isometric and unitary pairs, respectively.
+Also, we use the symbol $\F_{t,r}$, $t=1,2,3,4$, for the right covariant contractive, co-isometric, isometric and unitary pairs, respectively.
 We define the antilinear bijection

 so that $(\gd_n\otimes c)^\#= c^*\otimes \gd_n$, for every $c\in \C$.
 Abusing notation we write $(F^\#)^\#=F$, for every $F\in c_{00}(\bbZ_+) \odot \C$.
 This bijection is an isometry and extends to an isometry of $\ell^1(\bbZ_+,\C,\ga,)_l$ onto $\ell^1(\bbZ_+,\C,\ga,)_r$, for which we use the same symbol.
 Moreover, for every representation $(H,\rho)$ of $\ell^1(\bbZ_+,\C,\ga)_r$ we define